-One of the most important tools you will ever need to grow Spirulina, regardless of whether you’re growing it with or without electricity, organically, or not organically, is the Secchi disk, or as we like to call it, the Spirumeter.
+The Secchi disc has been a valuable tool since it was first invented by Angelo Secchi back in 1865.
+It is one of the most important tools you will ever need to grow Spirulina, regardless of whether you’re growing it with or without electricity, on-grid or off-grid, organically, or non-organically.

 How Does it Work?

 We use the Secchi disk on several occasions:

 Before adding culture medium